Intentional community: Variety

 The purposes of intentional communities vary and may be political, spiritual, economic, and environmental.

 There are both secular communities and spiritual communities such as Christian intentional communities.
 One common practice, particularly in spiritual communities, is communal meals.

 Members of Christian intentional communities aspire to emulating the practices of the earliest Christians.
-Using the biblical book of Acts (and, often, the Sermon on the Mount) as a model, these communities strive to demonstrate their faith in a corporate context, and to live out the teachings of the New Testament, practicing compassion and hospitality.
+Using the biblical Acts of the Apostles (and, often, the Sermon on the Mount) as a model, these communities strive to demonstrate their faith in a corporate context, and to live out the teachings of the New Testament, practicing compassion and hospitality.
 Communities such as the Simple Way, the Bruderhof and Rutba House would fall into this category.
 Despite strict membership criteria, these communities are open to visitors and not reclusive to the extent of some other intentional communities.
+Communal living is "highly recommended" for Catholic diocesan clergy because "it encourages apostolic action, also affords an example of charity and unity to the faithful".

 A survey in the 1995 edition of the "Communities Directory", published by the Fellowship for Intentional Community (FIC), reported that 54 percent of the communities choosing to list themselves were rural, 28 percent were urban, and 10 percent had both rural and urban sites.
-(Eight percent did not specify.)
+(Note: Eight percent did not specify.)

-Some communities are based on Egalitarian values.
+Some communities are based on egalitarian values.
 Members have equal access to resources and decision-making, or more broadly individual members "possess equal rights and opportunities, supported by affirmative action".
 Egalitarian values can be combined with other values.

 Benjamin Zablocki categorized communities this way: